alephnode/alephnode/src/pages/04-react-brutalist-ui/index.md

 _Note: if you try to initialize Storybook before creating a package.json file, it'll spit an ugly error._

-Storybook should detect that we're using React and initialize a bare proect for us.
+Storybook should detect that we're using React and initialize a bare project for us.
 It'll add some scripts to your _package.json_ file, as well as a _.storybook_ directory with a few configs.

 When the command is finished executing, you can test that everything works by running: